© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Clawdd Mawr is a scheduled monument protected by Cadw under reference MG101.
 View the official record →

-Clawdd Mawr is a linear earthwork located in Wales and designated as a Scheduled Ancient Monument under the reference Cadw SAM MG101.
+Clawdd Mawr is a linear earthwork located in Ceredigion, Wales, forming part of the medieval defensive and territorial landscape of mid-Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG101.

 Clawdd Mawr dates from the medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Clawdd Mawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG101.